With time, the build vs. buy integration decision has evolved dramatically.

 Integrations evolve, just like everything else.
 The question is, how do you deal with changing workflows in your specific use case when it evolves?
 Decentralized integration ensures that you get independent and granular control over your side of the integration.
 This can happen even without consulting the other side.

-Exalate: A Fully Customizable Integration Solution
+Exalate: A Fully Customizable AI-Powered Integration Solution

 Exalate meets all the above criteria and solves the most complex cross-company integration use cases, flexibly and adaptively.
 It is perfect for MSPs wanting to connect with their customers.